Overview

 A prolactinoma is a type of tumor that develops in the pituitary gland at the base of your brain.

-Although prolactinoma isn't life-threatening, it can cause vision difficulties, infertility and other problems.
-Prolactinoma is the most common type of hormone-producing tumor that can develop in your pituitary gland.
+A prolactinoma isn't life-threatening.
+But it can cause vision difficulties, infertility and other problems.
+Prolactinoma is the most common type of hormone-producing tumor that can develop in the pituitary gland.

 Symptoms

-Prolactinoma might not cause any noticeable signs or symptoms.
-However, excessive prolactin in your blood (hyperprolactinemia) or pressure on surrounding tissues from a large tumor can cause signs or symptoms.
-Because elevated prolactin can disrupt the reproductive system (hypogonadism), some of the signs and symptoms of prolactinoma are specific to females or males.
+Because too much prolactin can disrupt the reproductive system (hypogonadism), some of the signs and symptoms of a prolactinoma are specific to females or males.

 In females, prolactinoma can cause: